 Have a sumptuous dinner and retire for the day.

 At 7 a.m. we wake up, get ready and have a good breakfast.
 We start for Guwahati around 8 AM.
 Lunch would be on the way to Guwahati

 Reach Guwahati around 2 PM.
 The tour would end here but as we head back to our home, we will always remember this beautiful place and the wonderful experience we would here with the new friends that we met on this tour.

-- Accommodation for 5 nights in Manas National Park
+- Accommodation for all nights in Manas National Park

 - All transfers to and from Guwahati airport.